Ywaran842/-socket_programming_tools/README.md

 How to Run

+-H is optional for both client and server default value is 127.0.0.1

 Start the server: python3 chat_application.py -T server -P 7645

 Start a client (in another terminal): python3 chat_application.py -T client -P 7645 -N alice